Azure/connectthedots/Introduction.md

 In order to reproduce one of the ConnectTheDots.io scenarios, you will need the following:

 1. Microsoft Azure subscription ([free trial subscription](http://azure.microsoft.com/en-us/pricing/free-trial/) is sufficient)
-1. Visual Studio 2013 – [Community Edition](http://www.visualstudio.com/downloads/download-visual-studio-vs) or above
+1. Visual Studio 2013 or above – [Community Edition](http://www.visualstudio.com/downloads/download-visual-studio-vs) is sufficient
 1. [WiX Toolset](http://wixtoolset.org) - if you want to build installer of Gateway for Windows

 ## Where to start ##